 The Lab’s second fellow, performer, playwright, and educator James Webb, worked during the Spring of 2011 on an article, Learning From Dramatized Outcomes, describing the uses of critical pedagogy and educational theater in legal education.

-The Lab's current fellow, Aderson Francois of Howard Law School, collaborated in the development of an experiential course using narrative and cultural criticism in civil rights lawyering (Critical Narratives of Civil Rights).
+The Lab's third fellow, Aderson Francois of Howard Law School, collaborated in the development of an experiential course using narrative and cultural criticism in civil rights lawyering (Critical Narratives of Civil Rights).
 He also continued work on an article about narratives of and within the U.S. civil rights movement and a book about experiential learning methods.

-Applications for the Fall of 2013 and the Spring of 2014 are now being accepted.
+Applications for the Fall of 2014 and the Spring or Summer of 2015 are now being accepted.
 Each application should include a statement of interest (which may be in the form of a cover letter), a resume, a brief project proposal of no more than 2,000 words, and contact information for three references.
 More detailed project proposals may be solicited from promising candidates.

-For further information about fellowship opportunities, contact Jennifer Canose at firstname.lastname@example.org.
+For further information about fellowship opportunities, contact Monica Cortez at email@example.com.